joemoose/psiops/docs/character.md

 	For example, if you first rolled a 1 (1+1=2) and then rolled a 3, your attribute score is -1.
 	Afterward, you may optionally swap two of the scores.
 2. Roll a D66 twice to select two starting **Psionic Talents** from the following Psionic Talents table.
-	- Psionic talents are latent mental powers that defy the laws of physics.
 3. Set your maximum **Hit Points (HP)** to 6 and your starting **Momentum** to 2.
 4. In addition to the standard loadout listed on your character sheet, add **2 items of military equipment** of your choosing to your inventory.
 	- See the following equipment lists for examples.
 5. Set your **Armor** equal to the total armor bonuses supplied by your gear.
 6. Roll a D66 to select your character’s **Drive** from the following Drives table.
-	- Your drive reflects something that your character wants to achieve during missions, and doing it lets them advance and improve.
 	- You can’t select a drive that another player on the team already has—reroll duplicates.
 7. Choose your native **language** and a second language that you’re fluent in.
 Choose additional languages equal to your WILLPOWER or TACTICS score.
 8. Choose your character’s **codename**.